ScreamingHawk/codex-parallel-bot/README.md

 Set the `CHANNEL_ID` to the channel where notifications should appear.

+Populate the `OPENSEA_API_KEY` with an API key [requested from OpenSea](https://docs.opensea.io/reference#request-an-api-key).
+This is optional, but recommended to avoid rate limiting.

 Populate the `ADMIN_OVERRIDE` value with a user id to allow a user to skip the admin check when interacting with the bot.
 This is useful if you don't have admin rights in the server the bot is in.